RULES OF ASSOCIATION

 - be responsible for the receipt of all moneys paid to or received by, or by him or her on behalf of, the Association and must issue receipts for those moneys in the name of the Association;

-- pay all moneys referred to in paragraph (a) into such account or accounts of the Association as the Committee may from time to time direct;
+- pay all moneys referred to in paragraph 1 into such account or accounts of the Association as the Committee may from time to time direct;

-- make payments from the funds of the Association with the authority of a general meeting or of the Committee and in so doing ensure that all cheques are signed by himself or herself and at least one other authorised Committee member, or by any two others as are authorised by the Committee;
+- make payments from the funds of the Association with the authority of a general meeting or of the Committee and in so doing ensure that all payments from the Association's bank account are approveded by himself or herself and at least one other authorised Committee member, or by any two others as are authorised by the Committee;

 - keeping such accounting records as correctly record and explain the financial transactions and financial position of the Association;